 Then I started covering personal finance.
 I wrote about paying for college, saving for retirement, and the challenge of helping children become financially literate.
 What I really loved, though, was writing about women and money.
 The more women I interviewed and the more data I saw on women and money, the more I realized that women face unique financial challenges.
 These can start as early as childhood and last a lifetime, and they are keeping too many women from realizing their dreams.
 Some of these challenges are structural – the pay gap, women’s time out of the workforce to care for others – but the bedrock challenges are emotional.
 Women are plagued by financial stress, and it can keep them from taking charge of their finances and using their money to help them live the lives they want.
 Finally, I realized how I could help.

-I decided to train as a coach, aiming to blend that expertise with my financial knowledge and empower women and teenage girls to tame their financial stress and realize their dreams.
+I decided to train as a coach, aiming to blend that expertise with my financial knowledge so I could empower women and teenage girls to tame their financial stress and realize their dreams.
 And here I am!

 About that training: I have a graduate business degree from the Yale School of Management and I am a Chartered Financial Analyst.
 Recently I also became a Certified Financial Education Instructor, and I am a member of Everyday Health’s Wellness Advisory Board.
-As for coach training, I have an Advanced Diploma in Coaching from New York University and I am a certified Positive Psychology Coach.
+I hold an Advanced Diploma in Coaching from New York University and I am a certified Positive Psychology Coach.

 I live in an old house in New Jersey with my husband and my three children.
 I love tough workouts, cooking for family and friends, reading, and exploring the world.
 I meet with clients in my home office, or on the phone or by Skype.
 I look forward to hearing from you!